wavefrontHQ/docs/integrations/coreos.md

 1. Run `docker pull telegraf` to pull a Telegraf Docker container.
 2. Run `docker run --rm telegraf telegraf config > telegraf.conf` to create a configuration file on your host.
 3. In the `telegraf.conf` file disable the InfluxDB output plugin by commenting all the lines under `outputs.influxdb`.
-4. Configure the `outputs` section to communicate with your Wavefront proxy:{% raw %}
+4. Configure the `outputs` section to communicate with your Wavefront proxy:{% raw %}
    ```
    [[outputs.wavefront]]
       host = "WAVEFRONT_PROXY_HOSTNAME"